yairchu/yairchu.github.io/site/posts/the-priv-idiom.md

 The comparison numbers are based on a [simple benchmark](https://github.com/yairchu/cpp-idiom-bench) (run-time was measured using `time` on a 2020 M1 Macbook Pro)

-Should one use any of these idioms just to reduce compile times?
-As C++ already has plenty of boiler-plate with header files, I'd be relunctant from adding more.
-And why are we even using C++ if not for to achieve the best run-time performance?
-So I would prefer not to use the Pimpl idiom, and consider Priv over it, but also after exausting any other approaches to reduce compilation times (like using forward declarations and [include-what-you-use](https://include-what-you-use.org)).
+Should one use any of these idioms just to reduce compilation times?
+As C++ already has plenty of boiler-plate with header files, I'd be relunctant to add more.
+And why are we even using C++ in the first place if not to achieve the best run-time performance?
+Therfore I would prefer not to use the Pimpl idiom, and consider Priv over it, but also after exausting any other approaches to reduce compilation times without any weird workaround (like using forward declarations and [include-what-you-use](https://include-what-you-use.org)).

 ## Notes

 <a href="https://pajam.live/"><image alt="pajam!" src="/images/pajam-icon.svg" width="75px" /></a>

-* This post was written in response of internal usage of Pimpl in the code-base of [Pajam](https://pajam.live/), and I intend to present it to my colleagues to discuss the trade-offs of this idiom.
+* This post was written in response of Pimpl being used in the code-base of [Pajam](https://pajam.live/), and I intend to present it to my colleagues to discuss the trade-offs of this idiom.
+Will update on the results!
-* Regardless of whether it uses the best internal implementation idioms, [Pajam is really cool!](https://youtu.be/ahTbPlTtuuw) If you want to jam musically with your remote friends, be sure to try it out!
+* Regardless of whether it uses the optimal internal implementation idioms, [Pajam is really cool!](https://youtu.be/ahTbPlTtuuw) If you want to jam musically with your remote friends, be sure to try it out!
 * Title image credit: [CoolClips.com](http://search.coolclips.com/m/vector/vc062452/sweeping-it-under-the-rug/)